AI-powered mechanisms as judges: Breaking ties in chess: Introduction

+In this paper, we introduce an AI-based tiebreaking method designed to address the prevalence of draws in chess, particularly evident in World Chess Championship matches.
+This novel and practical approach, applied to a dataset of about 25,000 moves from grandmasters in matches spanning from 1910 to 2018, employs Stockfish 16, a leading chess AI system, to analyze each move.
+By assessing the difference between a player's actual move and the engine's optimal move, our method identifies the player with superior play quality in tied matches, thereby effectively resolving all such ties.

-The ``draw problem'' in chess has a long history.
+The ``draw problem'' that we address in this paper has a long history.
 Neither chess aficionados nor elite players appear to enjoy the increasing number of draws in chess tournaments.
-The current world champion, Magnus Carlsen, who recently announced that he will not defend his title in the 2023 cycle, appears to be dissatisfied as well. ``Personally, I'm hoping that this time there will be fewer draws than there have been in the last few times, because basically I have not led a world championship match in classical chess since 2014'' \cite{carlsen2021}.
+The five-time world champion, Magnus Carlsen, appears to be dissatisfied as well. ``Personally, I'm hoping that this time there will be fewer draws than there have been in the last few times, because basically I have not led a world championship match in classical chess since 2014'' \cite{carlsen2021}.

 The 2018 world championship tournament, for instance, ended with 12 consecutive draws.
 The world champion was then determined by a series of ``rapid'' games, whereby players compete under significantly shorter time-control than the classical games (see Table~\ref{table:time-control}).
 If the games in the tiebreaks did not determine the winner, then a final game called Armageddon would have been played to determine the winner.
 Clearly, compared to classical chess games, there is no doubt that the fast-paced rapid, blitz and Armageddon games lower the quality of chess played; the latter also raises questions about its fairness because it treats players asymmetrically.
+(For fairness considerations in sports, apart from the works we have already mentioned, see, e.g., \cite{arlegi2020,csato2021}.)

+More broadly, our paper relates to the literature on fairness of sports rules.
+Similar to the first-mover advantage in chess, there is generally a first-kicker advantage in soccer penalty shootouts \cite{apesteguia2010,rudi2020}.
+Several authors have proposed rule changes to restore (ex-post) fairness in penalty shootouts \cite{palacios2012,brams2018,anbarci2021,csato2022fairness,brams2023}.

+The rest of the paper is organized as follows.
+In Section~\ref{sec:summary}, we give a brief summary of the empirical results.
+In Section~\ref{sec:chess}, we provide the main framework of the paper, discuss data collection, and describe the computation method.
+The limitations of our paper are discussed in Section~\ref{sec:limitations}; Section~\ref{sec:conclusions} concludes the paper.